bird-house/birdhouse-deploy/birdhouse/optional-components/README.rst

 .. note::

-    Because access logs are now being written to a regular file, enabling this component will also enable the ``optional-components/scheduler-job-logrotate-nginx`` scheduler job to ensure that this file is rotated and that it will not get too big.
+    Because access logs are now being written to a regular file, enabling this component will also enable the
+    |optional-components-scheduler-job-logrotate-nginx|_ scheduler job to ensure that this file is rotated and that it will not
+    get too big.

 .. warning::